 CTP began this case by serving the Complaint on Respondent and filing a copy of the Complaint with the Food and Drug Administration's (FDA) Division of Dockets Management.
-The Complaint alleges that Respondent impermissibly sold cigarettes to a minor on two occasions and failed to verify that a purchaser of cigarettes was 18 years of age or older on two occasions, thereby violating the Federal Food, Drug, and Cosmetic Act (Act), 21 U.S.C. § 301 et seq., and its implementing regulations, Cigarettes and Smokeless Tobacco, 21 C.F.R.
+The Complaint alleges that Respondent impermissibly sold cigarettes to minors and failed to verify that cigarette purchasers were 18 years of age or older, thereby violating the Federal Food, Drug, and Cosmetic Act (Act), 21 U.S.C. § 301 et seq., and its implementing regulations, Cigarettes and Smokeless Tobacco, 21 C.F.R.
 Part 1140 (2012).
 CTP seeks a civil money penalty of \$500.

-On August 15, 2013, CTP served the Complaint on Respondent by United Parcel Service, pursuant to 21 C.F.R. §§ 17.5 and 17.7.
+On August 21, 2013, CTP served the Complaint on Respondent by United Parcel Service, pursuant to 21 C.F.R. §§ 17.5 and 17.7.
 In the Complaint and accompanying cover letter, CTP explained that within 30 days, Respondent should pay the proposed penalty, file an answer, or request an extension of time within which to file an answer.
 CTP warned Respondent that if it failed to take one of these actions within 30 days, an Administrative Law Judge could, pursuant to 21 C.F.R. § 17.11, issue an initial decision ordering Respondent to pay the full amount of the proposed penalty.

-Respondent has not filed an answer within the time provided by regulation, nor has it timely requested an extension.
-Pursuant to 21 C.F.R. § 17.11(a), I am required to "assume the facts alleged in the [C]omplaint to be true" and, if those facts establish liability under the Act, issue a default judgment and impose a civil money penalty.
+Respondent has not filed an answer within the time provided by regulation, nor has it requested an extension.
+Pursuant to 21 C.F.R. § 17.11(a), I am required to "assume the facts alleged in the Complaint to be true" and, if those facts establish liability under the Act, issue a default judgment and impose a civil money penalty.
 Accordingly, I must determine whether the allegations in the Complaint establish violations of the Act.